 The 7-step HCAMP protocol has previously been evaluated and identified an average RTL duration of 13 days and RTP duration time of 20.2 days (Tamura et al., 2020).
 In addition to data on RTL and RTP outcomes, HCAMP maintains a large database of Immediate Postconcussion Assessment and Cognitive Testing (ImPACT; ImPACT Applications, Inc, San Diego, CA) spanning 13 years.
 As the state of the research has called for a greater understanding of symptom and clinical profiles (Harmon et al., 2019), we determined it was necessary to retrospectively analyze Post-Concussion Symptom Scale (PCSS) (Lovell et al., 2006; Schatz et al., 2006) results obtained at the time of ImPACT post-injury testing to evaluate whether the symptom severity trends obtained from the HCAMP data were consistent with findings from previous studies.
 Ultimately, this information is important for understanding and evaluating how symptom reporting can drive RTL intervention.

-The purpose of this retrospective analysis was to investigate the characteristics of symptoms during concussion recovery and to investigate whether symptom clusters are different between sexes.
+The purpose of this retrospective analysis was to investigate the trajectories of symptoms during concussion recovery and to investigate whether symptom clusters are different between sexes.
 We were interested in examining the following in the adolescent and young adult sports concussion population: (a) relative severity and frequency of symptom clusters and (b) comparison of severity and frequency of symptom clusters between the sexes.

 Methods